 This amp is a great choice for anybody looking for a battery powered amp with distinctive looks and high end overdriven tones.
 It offers a compact design, quality construction and its an absolute blast to play.

-The Pignose 7-100 Legendary has been a dressing room favorite of some of the biggest names in rock & roll since the 1970s.
-Its simplicity is a big draw to many, although a little bit of knowledge is required to get the best out of it.
+The Pignose 7-100 Legendary has been a dressing-room favorite of some of the biggest names in rock & roll since the 1970s.
+Its simplicity is a big draw for many, although a little bit of knowledge is required to get the best out of it.

 On battery power, we got around 5 hours of use, which was quite impressive.
 If you find that you want to use a Pignose regularly, you’ll probably find it beneficial to use the AC adapter (sold separately).

 Verdict: The Pignose 7-100 Legendary might be the simplest battery-powered amp in this roundup, but it still packs a huge punch and delivers some surprisingly versatile performance.
 New players might struggle to get the best out of this amp, but persistence will be rewarded with some extremely memorable tones.

 A battery powered desktop amp to rival any wired combo.